Intern Orientation

 Training: Initial assessment, crisis assessment and intervention

-During orientation, interns first observe and then assist senior staff during their walk-in times.
-After an initial period of training, interns are assigned a three hour walk-in block each week to gain experience with initial assessments and interventions, crisis assessment and intervention, psychiatric consultation and referral.
+During orientation, interns first observe and then assist senior staff during their drop-in times.
+After an initial period of training, interns are assigned a three hour drop-in block each week to gain experience with initial assessments and interventions, crisis assessment and intervention, psychiatric consultation and referral.

 Provision of Therapy and Receiving Supervision